Green-Software-Foundation/projects/project-lifecycle.md

 # Proposal

-Project Proposals must be submitted to the **OC** for review, using [Proposal Template](TODO).
+New project proposals must be submitted to the **OC** for review using a [Project Proposal Issue Template](https://github.com/Green-Software-Foundation/oc/issues/new?labels=project%2C+proposed&projects=&template=new-project-proposal.md&title=%5BProject%5D+Title+Of+Project).

+The Working Group identified in the project proposal as the **Governing Working Group (GWG)** discusses the proposal internally.
+They can ask for advice from the OC or other committees in the GSF, but ultimately, the GWG approves or rejects the project proposal.

+The OC is consulted and informed about project proposals; they can comment on project proposals and object to decisions made by the GWG, but they cannot approve projects themselves.
+The most common objection from the OC would be if they disagreed with the Working Group identified as the Governing Working Group for the project proposal.
+The bar is intentionally low for incubation projects to encourage experimentation.

+Once the WG approves a project proposal, the OC has **two more weeks** to raise any objections; if none are received, the project is approved.

 Proposals that are approved enter into an *Incubation* state, unless they are of a refactoring nature, in which case the project is turned over to the relevant project maintainers to handle as they deem fit.

 A Proposal must: